GW190814: Circumstantial Evidence for Up-Down Quark Star: Model and method

 It is clear that the present CQM model phenomenologically incorporates four basic features of QCD, namely, asymptotic freedom and linear quark confinement as well as chiral symmetry restoration and quark deconfinement at high baryon density.
 In the original Richardson potential for heavy quarks~\citep{Ric79}, one has $\Lambda'=\Lambda$ and thus the AF and CF have the same scale.
 However, while $\Lambda$ is $\sim 100$~MeV from perturbative QCD~\citep{Shi79,Dey98}, $\Lambda'$ is found to be $\sim 400$~MeV from heavy and light meson spectroscopies as well as baryon properties~\citep{Ric79,Cra84,Dey86} where the CF plays an important role.
 In particular, the values of $\Lambda=100$~MeV and $\Lambda'=350$~MeV are shown to successfully describe the energies and magnetic moments of $\Delta^{++}$ and $\Omega^{-}$~\citep{Bag04}.
 In this work, we adopt $\Lambda=100$ MeV, $\Lambda'=350$ MeV, $m_{u}=4$ MeV, $m_{d}=7$ MeV and $m_{s}=150$ MeV to be consistent with Ref.~\citep{Bag04}, and $\alpha_{0}=0.65$ following Ref.~\citep{Bag06}.
 We also set $m_u^*=331$ MeV, $m_d^*=328$ MeV and $m_s^*=377$ MeV to match the vacuum constituent quark mass $M_{u 0}=M_{d 0}=335$~MeV and $M_{s 0}=527$~MeV from SU(3) Nambu-Jona-Lasinio~(NJL) model with the parameter set HK~\citep{Hat94}.
 Furthermore, we assume $\nu_{u}=\nu_{d} \equiv \nu_{u d}$ for simplicity, and thus we have only two free parameters, namely, $\nu_{ud}$ and $\nu_s$.
+We note that using the isospin-dependent quark mass formula ($\nu_{u}\neq \nu_{d}$) with one more parameter can help to enhance the $M_{\rm TOV}$ by about $0.2M_\odot$ for SQSs~\citep{Chu17}.

 For the details of QS calculations within the CQM model, the reader is referred to Refs.~\citep{Dey98,Chu17}.
 The dimensionless tidal deformability $\Lambda_k$ for a QS with mass $M_k$ and radius $R$ can be expressed as $ \Lambda_k=\frac{2}{3}(R/M_k)^{5} k_{2} $ where $k_2$ is the dimensionless quadrupole tidal Love number.
 In a binary system, the mass weighted tidal deformability $\tilde{\Lambda}$ is defined as~\citep{Fla08,Hin08}